A Proposed New Tax, Mainly On Latinos, To Pay For Trump's Border Wall

 "Because the people who would be paying it are people who don't vote," Krikorian says.
 "I mean they're not even citizens."

 But a remittance tax would affect anyone sending money regardless of their immigration status.
 Villalobos, for instance, is a U.S. citizen.
-Legal permanent residents would also be hit by it.
+Legal permanent residents would also be hit by the tax.

 Krikorian would like to see a tax similar to one that Oklahoma put in place in 2009.
 Oklahoma slaps a $5 surcharge on personal wire transfers up to $500 leaving the state and an additional 1 percent on higher amounts.
 Technically, the tax is fully refundable as a tax credit the next year so long as the sender retains the wire transfer receipt and files state taxes in Oklahoma.
 The fee raises roughly $12 million a year for Oklahoma because hardly anyone claims a refund.
 To Krikorian, this is proof that a significant amount of remittances sent out of Oklahoma are from people who aren't in the country legally.